brianmcn/Zelda1RandoTools/doc/startup-options.md

 a few of the more rarely used flags will result in a somewhat degraded experience.

 **Flags** that need to be specified at startup time:

  - [**Heart Shuffle**](#startup-hs)
  - [**Hide Dungeon Numbers**](#startup-hdn)
  - [**Overworld Quest**](#startup-coq)

 Each is described in more detail in the linked sections below.
-Note that **Mirror Overworld** and **Second Quest Dungeons** are supported in the Options Menu, but those options can be changed at any time in the middle of the game, not just at startup.
+Note that "**Mirror Overworld**" and "**Second Quest Dungeons**" are supported in the Options Menu, but those options can be changed at any time in the middle of the game, not just at startup.

 **Flags** that are not directly supported, and may result in a minor degradation of the experience:

  - **Whistle To New Dungeons** is assumed to be checked and **Recorder to Unbeaten Dungeons** is assumed to be un-checked.
 If your flags don't meet these conditions, then
-     - some aspects of [Routing](use.md#routing) will not work properly, consider turning off 'Draw Routes' in the [Options Menu](#startup-o) and avoid using [Link Routing](use.md#main-link)
+     - some aspects of [Routing](use.md#routing) will not work properly: consider turning off 'Draw Routes' in the [Options Menu](#startup-o) and avoid using [Link Routing](use.md#main-link)
      - the map legend and green dungeon icons will suggest the wrong things
  - **Change Sword Hearts** is assumed to be checked, but if it's not checked in your flagset, the only bad side-effect is that you may get e.g. a spurious reminder to "Consider the magical sword" when you have 10 hearts, even though you actually need 12 hearts
- - **Starting Hearts** are assumed to be 3; if it's another value, the "Max Hearts" display may be incorrect, and reminders may trigger at the wrong time, as with the previouw bullet
+ - **Starting Hearts** are assumed to be 3; if it's another value, the "Max Hearts" display may be incorrect, and reminders may trigger at the wrong time, as with the previous bullet
  - **Add Money or Life Rooms** is assumed to be un-checked; if you pay to exit such a room with a Heart Container, then the "Max Hearts" display may be wrong, as with the previous bullet
- - **Level 9 Entry** is assumed to be 8 triforces; if it's something else, various "go-time" reminders may not trigger, or trigger incorrectly
+ - **Level 9 Entry** is assumed to be 8 triforces; if it's something else, various "go-time" reminders may not trigger, or may trigger incorrectly
  - **Force Ganon Fight** is assumed to be checked; if not, then "go-time" reminders will erroneously think you need the Silver Arrows
- - **Shuffle Minor Dungeon Drops** and **Make Important Items Drops** are assumed to be un-checked; if they are checked, a single dungeon may yield many key items, and you'll have to distribute them among the various dungeon's item boxes in the [Dungeon Item Area](use.md#main-dia) however you see fit None of these are sufficiently "breaking" to advise against using Z-Tracker, but be aware of the limitations.
+ - **Shuffle Minor Dungeon Drops** and **Make Important Items Drops** are assumed to be un-checked; if they are checked, a single dungeon may yield many key items, and you'll have to distribute them among the various dungeon's item boxes in the [Dungeon Item Area](use.md#main-dia) as you see fit

+None of these are sufficiently "breaking" to advise against using Z-Tracker, but be aware of the limitations.

 ## <a id="startup-hs"></a> Heart Shuffle option

-Turning this option off will just cause the first item box of each dungeon to be pre-populated with a Heart Container.
+Turning this option off will just cause the first item box of each of the first eight dungeons to be pre-populated with a Heart Container.

 ## <a id="startup-hdn"></a> Hide Dungeon Numbers option

-(if this is your first time reading this document, skip this section and return to it later)
+(If this is your first time reading the Z-Tracker documentation, skip this section and return to it after reading the main [gameplay](use.md) documentation, or after having already used Z-Tracker at least once.)

 Enabling this option causes a number of changes in the tracker to help the player deal with this randomizer feature:
  - top area: